UUDigitalHumanitieslab/timealign/README.md

 ## Installation

-TimeAlign is created with the [Django web framework](https://www.djangoproject.com/) and runs in both Python 2.7 and 3.5.
+TimeAlign is created with the [Django web framework](https://www.djangoproject.com/) and requires Python 3.
-You can install the required packages by calling `pip install -r requirements.txt.`
+After installing the dependencies for the MySQL database driver (see below), you can install the required python packages by running `pip install -r requirements.txt`

-Starting from an empty Ubuntu 16.04 installation, you will need the following to get you started:
+### MySQL Dependencies
+If you want to use MySQL as your database backend (recommended) use the following commands to install a database server and the required packages for the python client.

+#### Centos 7.7
+    sudo yum install mariadb-server mariadb-devel python3-devel
+    sudo yum groupinstall 'Development Tools'

+#### Ubuntu (TODO: update)
+    sudo apt-get install mysql-server libmysqlclient-dev

+### Setting up TimeAlign in a virtual environment
     # Clone the repository
     git clone [repository URL]
     cd timealign/